Mandala (band): Murray the K's Easter Rock Extravaganza

-While in New York, Mandala also participated in Murray the K's Easter Rock Extravaganza, which was held at RKO Theatre in Manhattan from March 25 to April 4 and also featured The Blues Project, Cream, The Who, Wilson Pickett, Jim and Jean, The Chicago Loop and Mitch Ryder & the Detroit Wheels among others.
+While in New York, Mandala also participated in Murray the K's Easter Rock Extravaganza, which was held at RKO Theatre in Manhattan from March 25 to April 4 and also featured The Blues Project, Cream, The Who, Wilson Pickett, Jim and Jean, The Chicago Loop, and Mitch Ryder & the Detroit Wheels among others.
 Following the show, the band joined Wilson Pickett and Mitch Ryder and The Detroit Wheels for a number of dates in the New York area before returning to Toronto in early April.

 That same month, KR released a second single, "Give & Take", which made #21 on the CHUM chart.
-The group also began work on its "Soul Crusade" album at Toronto Sound but internal differences ground the sessions to a halt.
+The group also began work on its Soul Crusade album at Toronto Sound Studios but internal differences ground the sessions to a halt.

-Mandala returned to New York several times over the next few months, performing at Steve Paul's The Scene from April 25-May 5 and for a one-off show on July 18.
-They also travelled to Montreal to perform at the Garden of Stars from July 30-August 5 during Expo.
+Mandala returned to New York several times over the next few months, performing at Steve Paul's The Scene from April 25–May 5 and for a one-off show on July 18.
+They also travelled to Montreal to perform at the Garden of Stars from July 30–August 5 during Expo.

 However, internal differences were starting to pull the group apart.
 Shortly after another short trip to New York to play Steve Paul's The Scene on September 27, 1967, singer George Olliver left to form his own band.
 Chirowski also departed at this point to work briefly for Canadian Pacific Railways during the day and perform with The Power Project in the evenings.